philippinespire/2022_PIRE_omics_workshop/README_workshop.md

 #runSPADEShimem_R1R2_noisolate.sbatch <your user ID> <3-letter species ID> <library: all_2libs | all_3libs | 1 | 2 | 3> <contam | decontam> <genome size in bp> <species dir> <fq data dir>
 # do not use trailing / in paths.
 Example running contaminated data:
-sbatch /home/e1garcia/shotgun_PIRE/pire_ssl_data_processing/scripts/runSPADEShimem_R1R2_noisolate.sbatch "your user ID" "Sfa" "1" "decontam" "854000000" "/home/e1garcia/shotgun_PIRE/2022_PIRE_omics_workshop/salarias_fasciatus" "fq_fp1_clmp_fp2_fqscrn_repaired"
+sbatch /home/e1garcia/shotgun_PIRE/pire_ssl_data_processing/scripts/runSPADEShimem_R1R2_noisolate.sbatch "your_user_ID" "Sfa" "1" "decontam" "?" "/home/your_user_ID/shotgun_PIRE/2022_PIRE_omics_workshop/salarias_fasciatus" "fq_fp1_clmp_fp2_fqscrn_repaired"
 ```

-Run 2 more assemblies for the second, third, and all library combined, by rreplacing the "1", with "2" and "3" respectively.
+Run 2 more assemblies for the second, third, by replacing the "1", with "2" and "3" respectively.

 Then, check the number of libraries you have and run a job combining all libraries together by choosing the appropiate "all_2libs" or "all_3libs" from the library options.

 ---

-#### 3. Review Info on Assembly Quality from Quast Output
+#### 3. Review the output of SPAdes and Info on Assembly Quality from Quast Output.

+For `SPAdes` check that you have:
+1. k22-99 directories
+2. contigs.fasta and scaffolds.fasta files
+3. Open the params.txt files and check the settings ran in SPAdes

 `QUAST` was automatically ran by the SPAdes script.
-Look for the `quast_results` dir and for each of your assemblies note the:
+Look for the `quast_results` dir and for each of your assemblies check the:
 1. Number of contigs in assembly (this is the last contig column in quast report with the name "# contigs")
 2. the size of the largest contig
 3. total length of assembly